ashishtayal89/feedbackapp/README.md

    > **NOTE**: **Users** are the users of the application. **Surveyes** are the end user or the customers of our app users.

 3. `01 > 003` : Tech stack used at different levels in the app.
+4. `02 > 000` : Explains the flow of request from node to express.
+5. `03 > 001` : Type of request methods supported by express. ie get,post,put,delete,patch

 # App Tech